Kaluli people

-The Kaluli are a clan of indigenous peoples who live in the rain forests of the Great Papuan Plateau in Papua New Guinea.
+The Kaluli are a clan of indigenous peoples who live in the rainforests of the Great Papuan Plateau in Papua New Guinea.
 The Kaluli, who numbered approximately 2,000 people in 1987, are the most numerous and well documented by post-contact ethnographers and missionaries among the four language-clans of Bosavi kalu ("men or people of Bosavi") that speak non-Austronesian languages.
-Their numbers are thought to have declined precipitously following post-contact disease epidemics in the 1940s, and have not rebounded due to high infant mortality rates and periodic influenza outbreaks.
-The Kaluli are mostly monolingual in an ergative language.
+Their numbers are thought to have declined steeply following post-contact epidemics of measles and influenza in the 1940s, and have not rebounded due to high infant mortality rates and periodic influenza outbreaks.
+The Kaluli are mostly monolingual and speak Kaluli, an ergative language.

 Demographics

-The Kaluli are an indigenous tribe in Papua New Guinea.
 The name Kaluli, with the addition of the suffix -li, directly translates to "real people of Bosavi."
-The Kaluli population ranges from 2,000 to 12,000, residing in the tropical rainforest of the Southern Highlands Province, on the Great Papuan Plateau near Mt.
-Bosavi.
+The Kaluli population was reported as 1,200 individuals in 1969, and 2,000 in 1987.
+They reside primarily in the tropical rainforest of the Southern Highlands Province, on the Great Papuan Plateau near Mount Bosavi.

-They live in 20 longhouse communities, which are more than just dwellings—they represent the clan's identity.
-As one source explains, "It is used much like a name in friendly socializing; in war, these place names serve other purposes.
-Enemies on the attack were on unfamiliar turf, with no knowledge of which ridges and trails might be well-suited for a defender to hide behind in ambush."
-Longhouses not only provide shelter but also symbolize their deep connection to the land, an integral aspect of Kaluli culture.

 The first group of Europeans arrived in Papua New Guinea in 1934, bringing trade goods such as knives, mirrors, beads, and pearl shells.
 European contact was interrupted during World War II and remained infrequent between 1950 and 1964.

+The Kaluli live across roughly 20 communities, each of which serve as individual clan identities.
+As one source explains, "It is used much like a name in friendly socializing; in war, these place names serve other purposes."
+Longhouses not only provide shelter but also symbolize a deep connection to the land, an integral aspect of Kaluli culture.